-Three months ago, me, Juergen and 4-year-old Xiao Liang in Shenzhen, China were the only three people on Earth who hadn't read Midnight in the Garden of Good and Evil.
-Sincere apologies to Xiao: you are now completely alone.
-We’ve buckled down and read The Book.
+Before we moved to Savannah, me, Jürgen and four-year-old Xiao Liang of Taiwan were the only three people on Earth who hadn't read Midnight in the Garden of Good and Evil, by John Berendt.
+And now, noble Xiao stands alone.
+Jürgen and I have buckled down and read "The Book."

 After Johnson, Savannah's second square was laid out in 1733 and named after the Irish politician John Percival, who was involved in the founding of Georgia.
 Later, however, Percival Square was renamed in honor of Georgia's last royal governor James Wright.

 Located on the Isle of Hope, just twenty minutes by car Savannah, Wormsloe Plantation is a gorgeous historic site which allows visitors to explore both a museum and a couple nature trails.
 And this must be one of the only sites in America whose most memorable feature is its driveway.

 One of the most beautiful squares in Savannah is Monterey, named in honor of the Mexican-American War's 1846 Battle of Monterey.
 With a memorial to Casmir Pulaski in its center, classic buildings surrounding it, and more than its share of local lore, Monterey is one of our favorites.

 In most cities, you hail down a taxi and drive in silence to your destination.
 At best, the driver comments on the weather, or is talking on his cell phone in a language you don't understand.
 You'll pay your fare and think how uneventful and efficient that taxi ride was, if you think of it at all.